 Never underestimate the revealing nature of your handshake.

 Your Handshake Yells Loudly!

-How To Create & Write An Effective Listing Presentation That Wins Listings
+How To Create An Effective Listing Presentation That & Wins You More Listings